elcajon-dev/repository-stable/README.md

 add-ons for Home Assistant easily.
 This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.

-The primary goal of this project is to provide you (as a Home Assistant user) with additional, high quality, add-ons that allow you to take your automated home to the next level.

 ## Installation

-In general, there is no need to install this repository on your Home Assistant instance.
-It is activated and added by Home Assistant by default.

-However, if the repository is missing on your setup, adding this add-ons repository to your Home Assistant instance is pretty easy.
-In the Home Assistant add-on store, a possibility to add a repository is provided.

 Use the following URL to add this repository: